-As of December 31, 2013, we operated in four business segments: office, retail, multifamily, and general contracting and real estate services.
+As of December 31, 2014, we operated in four business segments: (i) office real estate, (ii) retail real estate, (iii) multifamily residential real estate and (iv) general contracting and real estate services.
 Additional information regarding our four operating segments is set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in Note 3 to our consolidated and combined financial statements in Item 8 of this Annual Report on Form 10-K.